makeplane/plane/packages/editor/rich-text-editor/Readme.md

 ## Description

-The `@plane/rich-text-editor` package extends from the `editor-core` package, inheriting its base functionality while adding its own unique features of Slack Commands and many more.
+The `@plane/rich-text-editor` package extends from the `editor-core` package, inheriting its base functionality while adding its own unique features of Slash Commands and many more.

 ## Key Features